-The Sunflower originates from North and South America and thousands of years ago it was cultivated in plots for the edible seeds while the petals were used as cattle feed.
+The sunflower originates from North and South America.
+They were already being cultivated there in small fields 1000 years B.C. for their edible seeds.
+The petals were used as cattle food.
 Sunflowers and their seeds were brought to Europe by Spanish sailors in 1530.
-Nowadays they grow and bloom virtually anywhere in a moderate climate.
-The greatest density of Sunflowers can be found north of the Black Sea.
+Nowadays sunflowers bloom virtually anywhere in a moderate climate.
+The greatest density of sunflowers can be found north of the Black Sea.

-When the sunflower’s bud is still closed, it follows the sun on sunny days and turns back to the East at night.
-This property is called heliotropism.
+Even when the sunflower’s bud is still closed, it follows the sun on sunny days and turns back to the east at night.
+We call this heliotropism.

-Sunflowers are cultivated to produce sunflower oil.
+Sunflowers are particularly grown to produce sunflower oil.
 This contains linoleic acid, which is good for cholesterol levels in the blood.

 The Incas worshipped the flowers as a symbol of their sun god.

-Sunflowers are known for their symmetry, based on Fibonacci numbers (perfect numbers) and the Golden Ratio (perfect ratios in mathematics).
+Sunflowers are known for their symmetry, based on Fibonacci numbers (perfect numbers) and the Golden Ratio (perfect mathematical proportions).